How Can I Help?

 • The Marine Conservation Society ‘Good Fish Guide’ The pioneers of ‘good fish guides’.
 The MCS have developed several tools to help businesses and consumers make the most sustainable purchases such as: an in-depth online Good Fish Guide, associated app and pocket-sized guide for making decisions on the go.

-• Cornwall ‘Good Fish Guide’ Our Cornish neighbours have similarly produced a ‘good fish guide’ which works on a smaller, localised scale.
+• Cornwall ‘Good Seafood Guide’ Our Cornish neighbours have similarly produced a ‘good fish guide’ which works on a smaller, localised scale.
 Many of the species that they provide ratings for are similar to those in Devon.
 Just like the MSC and ASC, the Cornwall ‘good fish guide’ uses a logo to recognise sustainably sourced/caught seafood.

 • ‘Boat Stories’ – a small-scale project working with the North Devon Fisheries Association that informs the public of sustainable seafood choices in North Devon.